Individual Path Recommendation Under Public Transit Service Disruptions Considering Behavior Uncertainty: Theoretical analysis

-That is, the proposed approach is a lower bound of the stochastic optimization problem. \end{proposition} \begin{remark} The proposition is related to the certainty-equivalent (or mean-field) variant of a stochastic optimization problem.
-Consider a special case where both $g(\cdot)$ and $h_j(\cdot)$ are linear, we would have $ G_{\text{EP}}(\boldsymbol{\epsilon} = 0) = G_{\text{SO}}$.
-Note that Eq. \ref{eq_ipr} is an integer linear programming.
-Hence, setting $\boldsymbol{\epsilon} = 0$ makes Eq. \ref{eq_ipr} a special version of the stochastic optimization formulation with expectation constraints. \end{remark}
+\end{proposition} The proof is based on Jensen’s inequality and is shown in Appendix \ref{append_proof2}.
+Proposition \ref{prop_eplison_lowerbound} shows that, the $\epsilon$-feasibility constraint is highly related to the expectation constraints (\ref{eq_exp_const}).
+Applying $\epsilon$-feasibility constraint will give a lower bound of the original problem with the expectation constraints.
+Proposition \ref{prop_eplison_lowerbound} is also related to the certainty-equivalent (or mean-field) variant of a stochastic optimization problem.
+When $\boldsymbol{\epsilon} = 0$, we have $STT_{\text{EP}}(\boldsymbol{\epsilon} = 0) = STT\left(\mathbb{E}\left[\boldsymbol{Q}(\boldsymbol{x})\right]\right)$.
+That is, we directly use the mean to solve the original stochastic optimization problem.